Wildhoney/Mocktail/README.md

 export {Module as Authentication};
 ```

-Then when you import the module elsewhere, you simply refer to the import as `Authentication`:
+Then when you import the module elsewhere, you simply refer to the import as `Authentication`, which could either by the true `Authentication` object, or its mock &ndash; `AuthenticationMock`:

 ```javascript
 import {Authentication} from './authentication.js';